pam-exchange/SymantecPAM-SPIX/README.md

 Three PowerShell scripts are provided:

-- **SPIX-Config**
-Generates a properties file containing login credentials for the CLI and API.
+- **SPIX-Config** — Generates a properties file containing login credentials for the CLI and API.

-- **SPIX**
-The main export/import script, including the SymantecPAM module.
+- **SPIX** — The main export/import script, including the SymantecPAM module.

-- **SPIX-Password**
-Encrypts and decrypts passwords using the same mechanism used during export.
+- **SPIX-Password** — Encrypts and decrypts passwords using the same mechanism used during export.

 ## Environment

-**SPIX** has been tested in the following environment:
+**SPIX** has been tested using:

 - Symantec PAM 4.3
 - PowerShell 5.1 and 7.5